Swapstergit88/MS_PowerBI_Swapnil/README.md

 # MS_PowerBI_Swapnil
-Sales Performance Dashboard for SN Corp
+<h1>Sales Performance Dashboard for SN Corp</h1>
-Overview
+<h2>Overview of Dashboard</h2>
-This repository contains PowerBI files that visualize the sales performance of SN Corp.
-The dashboard provides insights into various sales metrics and allows for detailed analysis through interactive filters and visualizations.
+<h3>This repository contains PowerBI files that visualize the sales performance of SN Corp.
+The dashboard provides insights into various sales metrics and allows for detailed analysis through interactive filters and visualizations.</h3>

 Features
 Cards: Display key metrics such as total sales, average order value, and total orders.